-A chartered architect and fellow of the RIBA and ICE, Harbinder Birdi is the founder and Creative Director of Birdi & Partners, a consultancy advising on the design of infrastructure, public realm and residential-led developments.
-He was the principal architect for three of the new stations on the Elizabeth Line, and led the design for Tottenham Court Road station and the central section of Thames Tideway Tunnel.
-Harbinder advises several local authorities and HS2 on the design of transit orientated development, and is a Trustee of the Lyric Theatre, Hammersmith.
+Harbinder Birdi is the founder and Creative Director of Birdi & Partners, a consultancy advising on the design of infrastructure, public realm and residential led developments.
+He is a chartered architect and Fellow of the RIBA and ICE.
+He was the principal architect for three of the Elizabeth Line stations and the central section of Thames Tideway.
+Harbinder advises several local authorities and HS2.
+As well as being a Trustee of the Lyric Theatre, Hammersmith, he is a Professor of Architecture at the University of Cambridge. www.birdipartners.com

-Alberto Campagnoli Urban designer Associate, Periscope Spatial Design Agency
+Alberto Campagnoli Urban designer Associate, Periscope